zouguojian/Traffic-speed-prediction/README.md

 * We will upload all baselines' codes.

-MT-STGIN has been submitted to Transportation Research Part C: Emerging Technologies (short conference version has been submitted on IEEE ITSC);
+MT-STGIN has been submitted to Expert Systems with Applications (short conference version has been submitted on IEEE ITSC);
 3S-TBLN has been submitted to IEEE Transactions on Intelligent Transportation Systems TITS journal;
 ST-ANet has been accepted in Computer Engineering;
 Above codes have been uploaded in the Git-Hub page [[codes link]](https://github.com/zouguojian/Traffic-speed-prediction).